Djay (software): Streaming services

+Neural Mix is disabled with music from Apple Music, Spotify, and Tidal.
+Spotify integration was removed in July 2020 but was added back in November 2025; tracks cannot be cached for offline play.

 Automix

 Automix mode enables djay to automatically mix songs from the iTunes library, and play them instantaneously with DJ-style transitions.
 Using the Automix Queue the user can step in any time and immediately queue up tracks.

 Transitions

 djay's instantaneous beat and tempo detection allows the user to match the BPM of two songs for a transition.
 On pressing the SYNC button the software automatically syncs the BPM of the two songs so that both are smoothly aligned.

 Record live performance

 djay allows the user record live mixes and save them in high-quality sound files.
 It also contains a built-in organizer arranges, previews or exports the recordings.

 Multi-Touch trackpad control

 Mac has a tool called the Multi-Touch trackpad. djay can dynamically utilize this trackpad to fully control the software with versatile Multi-Touch gestures.
 For example, a rotating gestures can adjust the EQ, while two finger swipe gesture can scratch the record and operate the crossfader.